JenPalsKitchen/JenPalsKitchen.github.io/_posts/recipes/2022-01-29-Hot-Buttered-Rum-Mocktail.md

 tags: [Recipe, Drink]
 image: buttered-rum.jpg
 ---
-_Disclosure: Some of the links below are affiliate links meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase._

 I was participating in dry January but wanted to give hot buttered rum a go so in lieu of the traditional rum and hot water I used [vanilla chai tea](https://amzn.to/3AE6uLQ).